 Table 1.
-The percent occurrence of aquatic plants for Rice Lake in 2007.
+The percent occurrence of aquatic plants for Rice Lake in 2008 as well as for several previous surveys.
 Percent occurrence is calculated based on the number of times a plant species occurs at a sampling station divided into the total number of stations for the survey.
 For example, if milfoil was found in 25 out of 50 stations, its percent occurrence would be 50%.